Our Verdict

 Six years into its life, the Switch is still a brilliant hybrid gaming console, that can be used at home or out and about.
 Its huge library of games continues to grow, and it's well worth the money (even if some older models struggled with Joy-Con drift).

 The Nintendo Switch first arrived on the scene in 2017.
 Following on from the Wii U, the least financially successful Nintendo home console, many anticipated something similar from the Nintendo Switch – but amazingly, they succeeded their least successful home console with their most successful handheld console.
-Six years later, the original Nintendo Switch is still going strong.
+Seven years later, the original Nintendo Switch is still going strong.
 But is it the best portable games console?

 If you’re considering picking this console up in 2023, we’ve got a thorough review for you, covering every aspect of the console, from its games library to its specs.
 We picked this standard model as our top choice in our best Nintendo Switch guide, and we’ve compared it against the other models in this review to help you decide.